hsteinshiromoto/markdown_transclusion.nvim/README.md

 - 🎨 **Visual Indicators**: Highlights transclusion markers and adds virtual text showing the source
 - 👁️ **Preview**: Quickly preview transcluded content in a floating window without leaving your current file
 - 📝 **Expansion**: Expand transclusions in-place when you need the actual content
+- 🔍 **Recursive Search**: Automatically finds notes in subdirectories of your notes folder
 - ⚠️ **Warnings**: Visual indicators for missing files
 - 🔄 **Auto-update**: Transclusions are automatically rendered when opening and saving files